shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 At level 7, you can point out a creature in particular.
 Whenever you use your Big Show feature, you may point out a particular creature you can see within range to make your new Performance spell target only that creature.
 If you do, you may choose any combination of the following:

 -   You have that creature get double the effects of the spell
--   You double your spellcasting ability modifier for the spell
+-   You double your prime modifier for the spell

 ### Applause